TriEmbed/quercus/CONTRIBUTING.md

 ## <a name="cla"></a> Signing the CLA

-Please agree to our Contributor License Agreement (CLA) when sending pull requests.
+Please agree to our [Contributor License Agreement (CLA)](doc/contributor_license_agreement.md) when sending pull requests.
 For any code changes to be accepted, the CLA must be accepted.
 A link to the CLA is in the pull requests template.

-* For individuals, we have a [simple click-through form][individual-cla].
-* For corporations, we'll need you to
-  [print, sign and one of scan+email, fax or mail the form][corporate-cla].